 Take this simplified funnel as an example:

-As mentioned, only 2% of search traffic converts into business.
-That means 98% of people are in the ‘awareness’ or ‘interest’ stages of the buying funnel.
+If only 2% of search traffic converts into business, that means 98% of people are in the ‘awareness’ or ‘interest’ stages of the buying funnel.

 Instead of remarketing the same page they’ve already seen (and not converted on), you can assume they are aware of the solution they are trying to find – they just need more information to gently guide them to your product.